peterychuang/peterychuang.github.io/content/tech/2016-04-11-flat-plat-blue-gnome-gtk-theme-release.md

 url: /tech/flat-plat-blue-gnome-gtk-theme-release/
 ---

-*Update 25 March 2017: the latest version is out with preliminary support of GNOME 3.24*
+*Update 17 September 2017: the latest version is out with preliminary support of GNOME 3.26*

 ## Flat-Plat-Blue Theme

 Flat-Plat-Blue Theme is a GNOME Shell/GTK Theme forked from [Flat-Plat Theme](https://github.com/nana-4/Flat-Plat) with the following refinements:

 * All coloured elements (e.g. check boxes, sliders, switches, etc) are changed into blue to provide a more consistent and comfortable visual experience;
-* The top bar is transparent (this theme can be used in conjunction with GNOME Shell Extension "[Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/)");
+* The top bar is transparent when no window is maximised (starting from GNOME Shell 3.26);
 * Open Sans is the default font of the theme; and
 * Other minor changes and fixes.

+The latest version features the redesign of running-app indicators for dash and dash-to-dock (See Screenshot).

-The latest version now includes three variants:
+The theme includes three variants:

 * **Dark** title bar and **light** window's background (Flat-Plat-Blue)
 * **Light** title bar and **light** window's background (Flat-Plat-Blue-Light)